DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 ## Week 8

 ### Monday, October 19
-- Interrogative adjectives and pronouns
+- Present indicative
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the [nouns](https://lingualatina.github.io/textbook/vocabulary/04-verbal-nouns-and-adjectives/) in the vocabulary list in Module 4 and study the formation of [present active and passive indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/present/).
+- **Reading (to be completed before class)**: Read the section on the [present indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/present/).
-- **Homework (due before class)**: **Translation #3 due**.
-Read and study the sections on [questions](https://lingualatina.github.io/textbook/presentation/05-questions/#questions) with a particular focus on the parts on the [interrogative pronoun](https://lingualatina.github.io/textbook/presentation/05-questions/#interrogative-pronoun) and [adjective](https://lingualatina.github.io/textbook/presentation/05-questions/#interrogative-adjective).
+- **Practice (to be completed before class)**: Complete the exercises on the formation of the [present indicative](https://lingualatina.github.io/textbook/exercises/02-verbs/#present-tense).

 ### Wednesday, October 21
-- Present indicative
+- Future indicative
-- Composition workshop
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the [verbs](https://lingualatina.github.io/textbook/vocabulary/04-verbal-nouns-and-adjectives/)(up to legō) in the vocabulary list in Module 4 and study the formation of [future active and passive indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/future/).
-- **Homework (due before class)**: Read the section on the [present indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/present/) and familiarize yourself with its morphology.
-Prepare for the composition workshop.
+- **Reading (to be completed before class)**: Read the section on the [future indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/future/).
+- **Practice (to be completed before class)**: Complete the exercises on the formation of the [present](https://lingualatina.github.io/textbook/presentation/02-verbs/present/) and [future indicative](https://lingualatina.github.io/textbook/exercises/02-verbs/#future-tense).

 ### Friday, October 23
+- Verbal review
-- Future indicative
+- Reading practice
-- **Homework (due before class)**: **Composition #3 due**.
-Read the section on the [future indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/future/) and familiarize yourself with its morphology.
+- **Assessment (to be completed before class)**: **Vocabulary Quiz #3 due**.
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the rest of the [vocabulary](https://lingualatina.github.io/textbook/vocabulary/04-verbal-nouns-and-adjectives/) in Module 4 in preparation for vocabulary quiz #3.
+Additionally, review and memorize the formation of the present and [future indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/future/).

 [Back to top.](#top)